 Where did this happen.

 The friggin… the spooks, man.
-The guys in suits and
+The people in suits and weird gear.

 I mean, she floundered,

 You could have done that.
-I would have done
+I— I would have done that.

-Well, I think, she said, raising her voice
+Well, I think, she raisied her voice but still stammered,

-Warren tilted his head and scrunched up his eyes
+Warren tilted their head and scrunched up their eyes

 Rei stepped between the two of them,

 No, I’m being right.
-You just have a problem with
+You just don’t wanna hear it.

 Just tell us what you saw over there.